kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 ![CSI Snapshot Session Roles](./cbt-kep-multi-csi-roles.drawio.svg)

-- The **SnapshotSessionClientClusterRole** should be used in a ClusterRoleBinding to grant a backup application's ServiceAccount global access to CREATE, GET, DELETE or LIST [SnapshotSessionRequest](#snapshotsessionrequest) CRs in any namespace and to GET VolumeSnapshot objects in any namespace.
+- The **SnapshotSessionClient** ClusterRole should be used in a ClusterRoleBinding to grant a backup application's ServiceAccount global access to CREATE, GET, DELETE or LIST [SnapshotSessionRequest](#snapshotsessionrequest) CRs in any namespace and to GET VolumeSnapshot objects in any namespace.
-- The **SnapshotServiceConfigurationClusterRole** should be used in a RoleBinding to grant the ServiceAccount used by the [external-snapshot-session-sidecar](#the-external-snapshot-session-sidecar) of the CSI driver all access in the CSI driver namespace only.
+- The **SnapshotSessionService** ClusterRole should be used in a RoleBinding to grant the ServiceAccount used by the [external-snapshot-session-sidecar](#the-external-snapshot-session-sidecar) of the CSI driver all access in the CSI driver Namespace only.
-- The **SnapshotSessionManagerClusterRole** is used in a ClusterRoleBinding to grant the
+- The **SnapshotSessionManager** ClusterRole is used in a ClusterRoleBinding to grant the
   [Snapshot Session Manager](#the-snapshot-session-manager)
   the permissions it needs to access all the